benjamin4202/rsvp/README.md

 # rsvp

 This is a Node.js GraphQl/Prisma server implementation.
-It does not contain the prisma portino of the config.
+It does not contain the prisma portion of the config.